Master’s Degrees in Fashion Merchandising

 There are 9 colleges that offer a master’s degree in fashion merchandising.
 Learn more about the most popular 9 below:

 Lindenwood University comes in at #3 on our list of the most popular colleges offering master's degrees in fashion merchandising.
-The average in-state tuition for full-time undergraduates is $19,900 per year, while in-state graduate students, on average, pay $8,550 per year.
+The average in-state tuition for full-time undergraduates is $19,100 per year, while in-state graduate students, on average, pay $8,475 per year.
 During the most recent year for which we have data, 2 people received their master's degree in fashion merchandising from Lindenwood University.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Of these students, 100% were women and 80% were members of underrepresented racial-ethnic groups.

 Explore Major by State